balderdashy/sails-docs/upgrading/To1.0.md

 * **If your app uses a view engine other than EJS**, you&rsquo;ll need to configure it yourself in the `config/views.js` file, and will likely need to run `npm install --save consolidate` for your project.
 See the "Views" section below for more details.

 ##### Step 3: Modify client-side code for the new blueprint API
 Besides getting expanded to include a new endpoint, there also are a couple of minor (but breaking) changes to the blueprint API that might require you to make changes to your client-side code.

+* **If your app uses blueprint routes**, then be aware that a couple of implicit "shadow" routes have had their HTTP method (a.k.a. verb) changed:
+  + the RESTful blueprint route address for [**add**](http://sailsjs.com/documentation/reference/blueprint-api/add-to) has changed from `POST` to `PUT`.
+  + the RESTful blueprint route address for [**update**](http://sailsjs.com/documentation/reference/blueprint-api/update) has changed from `PUT` to `PATCH`.
-* **If your app uses the [&ldquo;add&rdquo; blueprint action](http://sailsjs.com/documentation/reference/blueprint-api/add-to)** to update the items in a plural association, be aware that the HTTP verb for that blueprint has changed from `POST` to `PUT`.
+* **If your app relies on the default socket notifications from blueprint actions**, be aware that there have been some performance-related upgrades that change the structure of these messages somewhat:
-* **TODO: the other breaking change to blueprints goes here**
+  + Sails no longer publishes separate `addedTo` notifications, one for each new member of a collection.
+Instead, they're now rolled up into a single notification, and the message now contains an array of ids (`addedIds`) instead of just one.
+  + Sails no longer publishes separate `removedFrom` notifications, one for each former member of a collection.
+Sails rolls them up into a single notification, and the message now contains an array of ids (`removedIds`) instead of just one.

 ##### Step 4: Adopt the new release of Waterline ORM